Skip to content Skip to footer

 • Churned subscribers are always hardwalled (blocked on all articles by a hard paywall) because of high propensity to subscribe

-• Social referrals have a registration wall and free pageview because of low likelihood to subscribe
+• Social referrals have a and free pageview because of low likelihood to subscribe

 • The paywall journey can also depend on device-type